oracle-samples/oracle-timesten-samples/containers/modern-demos/README.md

-# Run Modern TimesTen Samples in a Container
+# Modern TimesTen Demo Container Setup

-This directory provides a quick way to run the modern Python, Node.js, and Java samples with TimesTen in a container.
+This directory provides a containerized setup for running the modern Python, Node.js, and Java samples with TimesTen.
 It uses an official TimesTen image from Oracle Container Registry as the base, but does not include or redistribute that image.

 The image built here contains TimesTen, language runtimes, and database drivers.
 The sample source is **not** copied into the image.
 When the container starts, your repository checkout is bind-mounted read-only at `/workspace`, so local edits are available immediately without rebuilding the image.

+This setup is intended for hosts where Podman or Docker can already pull and unpack container images correctly.
+It is not a prebuilt trial image.
+The scripts build a local helper image from the official TimesTen image and then run the modern samples inside that container.

 ## What this provides